herolab-uga/heroswarm_v1/README.md

-The content for this documentation was contributed by
+The content for this documentation was contributed by several students, including:

-Jacob Gil, Undergraduate Researcher at HeRoLab
+Jacob Gil, Undergraduate Researcher at HeRoLab, University of Georgia

-Sanjay Sarma O V, Graduate Research Assistant at HeRoLab
+Sanjay Sarma O V, Graduate Research Assistant at HeRoLab and DICE Lab, University of Georgia

-This project is a part of Swarms project at the Heterogeneous Robotics Reserach Lab (HeRoLab) of the University of Georgia.
+This project is a part of Swarms project at the Heterogeneous Robotics Research Lab (HeRoLab) of the University of Georgia.

 Please contact hero at uga . edu for any queries